 What is the risk of lending to SMEs?

-The risk is that a company to which you have lent defaults.
-In case of default, it is the lender who assumes the risk and who may lose a part of his or her capital.
+One of the main risks that is involved when lending to a SME’s is that a company you lent to, defaults.
+In case of default, it is the lender who assumes the risk and who may loose part of his or her capital.
+Even then, October Recovery teams always try to collect the late payments from the borrowers through amicable or judicial recovery actions.

 The diversification of your portfolio is represented on a scale of 1 to 5 stars.